 - Some are only available for children in formal and licensed kinship care.

-- SCDSS- Kinship Care and Kinship Foster Care provide detailed information about agencies providing services.
+SCDSS- Kinship Care (DSS brochure 37144) and Kinship Foster Care (DSS brochure 37145) provides detailed information about agencies providing services.
 You can also get information from your case manager or Regional Kinship Care Coordinator to help you decide which benefits to apply for.
 For a quick reference guide to Kinship Care, download this printable booklet.

-- SC Thrive - Can help kinship caregivers in many ways—including caregivers who are not involved with SCDSS and who are providing informal care.
+- SC Thrive - Can help kinship caregivers in many ways—including caregivers who are not involved with SCDSS and who are providing informal care sign up for services that are available to them. https://scthrive.org/; 800.726.8774

 - Grandfamilies.org - Source of legal information for every state in the U.S., designed especially for grandparents providing kinship care.